 Samuel took a seat on a bench near the tracks, watching others arrive and enjoying tidbits of conversation with strangers and familiar faces now and again.
-He looked intently at the faces around him – some were happy, some seemingly stricken with sorrows of life, still others he couldn’t quite describe, but maybe plain was the right word.
+He looked intently at the faces around him – some were happy, some seemingly stricken with sorrows of life, and still others he couldn’t quite describe, but maybe plain was the right word.
 He sat patiently, here and then glancing at the papers in his hand or his phone to check the time, waiting for the train to arrive.
 Five more minutes until 6:00AM arrival.
-However, this train always ran early in the mornings; it was usually here at 5:50AM every morning.
+This train, however, always ran early in the mornings, and Samuel knew by experience that it was usually always here 5:50AM every morning.

 “I wonder why it’s not here by now,” Samuel thought.

 A few minutes passed, and looking around Samuel could see and feel the growing frustration of the crowd.
 He turned and glanced down the track as far as his eye could see.
 No train.
 No sound.
 Just the morning breeze and the sniffles and breath of the assembly.
 Minutes continued to roll by.
 It was 6:15 now, and finally one man spoke up, stirring the silence to complain.

 “They’ve got one job, these guys.
 Why can’t they just show up on time and do it right?”